manasye/Tourin/README.md

 On the "CHEAPEST DAILY TICKET AIRLINES PER DEPARTURE PLACE" column, we show which airlines give the cheapest price from 4 cities to Jakarta.

 On the "TICKET'S AVERAGE PRICE DAILY REPORT BASED ON AIRLINES" we show the average ticket price daily based on airline companies.

+All scrapped data can be found in `public/js/processing.js`